akhilrajmailbox/helps/README.md

 IdentityFile /home/ubuntu/Desktop/digital
 ```

+``
-**ssh digital           # in here, login as ubuntu and private key taken from IdentityFile path.**
+ssh digital           # in here, login as ubuntu and private key taken from IdentityFile path
+``

 *Example 2 >>*
 ```